-A party can apply to the court of last instance to reopen proceedings leading to a final judgment if significant facts or evidence are discovered which were not available in the proceedings beforehand.
-Revision of a decision also may be requested when the decision was unlawfully influenced to the detriment of a party - for instance, by a felony or misdemeanor.
+A party can apply to the court of last instance to reopen proceedings leading to a final judgment if significant facts or evidence are discovered which were not

 A revision must be filed within 90 days from discovery of the ground for revision and, at the latest, within 10 years after the decision has been rendered.
 This 10-year deadline does not apply if criminal proceedings have established that the decision was influenced by a felony or misdemeanor.
 Similar to a complaint, a revision does not suspend the legal effect and enforceability of the decision.